engmaths/emat30008/assessment.md

 ## Report

-The report should be contained in a single Jupyter notebook.
-The report should have three parts:
+The report must be contained in a single Jupyter notebook.
+The report has three parts:

 * a demo of your software (40% of the marks),
 * a description of the key software design decisions made (40% of the marks), and